fitsblb/PhishGuardAI/Readme.md

   - "http://example.com" → 11
   - "https://www.very-long-suspicious-domain.com" → 32

-### Training/Serving Consistency
+### **Training/Serving Consistency**

 One of the most critical lessons from this project was ensuring **feature extraction consistency** between training and production.

 **The Problem:**
-Initial deployment revealed that well-known legitimate URLs (e.g., `example.com`, `google.com`) were being misclassified as phishing.
+Initial deployment revealed training/serving skew when we deployed with our own feature extraction.
 Root cause analysis revealed:
 - Training notebook used PhiUSIIL's pre-computed features (black-box calculations)
 - Production service extracted features using custom logic
 - Small implementation differences led to vastly different feature values